The Substitute (2022 film)

-The Substitute (El suplente) is a 2022 internationally co-produced drama film directed by Diego Lerman starring Juan Minujín and Bárbara Lennie alongside Alfredo Castro, Rita Cortese, and María Merlino.
+The Substitute (El suplente) is a 2022 internationally co-produced drama film directed by Diego Lerman and starring Juan Minujín and Bárbara Lennie alongside Alfredo Castro, Rita Cortese, and María Merlino.
 It is a Latin-American and European co-production among companies from Argentina, Spain, Italy, Mexico, and France.

 Plot

-The plot concerns about the mishaps of an interim teacher (Lucio) in the suburbs of Buenos Aires, as he is forced to take a stance once one of his students is threatened by a druglord.
+The film follows the mishaps of an interim teacher (Lucio) in the suburbs of Buenos Aires, as he is forced to take a stance once one of his students is threatened by a druglord.

 Cast

 Production

 In 2019, the project (previously known under the working title El maestro de literatura) participated in the 8th Europe-Latin America Co-Production Forum, a platform of the San Sebastián International Film Festival created to foster new audiovisual co-productions.
 The screenplay was penned by Diego Lerman, María Meira, and Luciana De Mello.
 It is a co-production by companies from Argentina, Spain, Italy, Mexico, and France.
 Filming started by late 2021.
 Shooting locations included Isla Maciel (Dock Sud, Avellaneda).